stefanrueger/urboot/howtoselect.md

    each external reset or WDT reset.
 Also they toggle the SPI and chip select lines at each reset, which is something that not all projects can handle.
  - **Vector bootloaders or not**.
 This question only arises on parts that have hardware support, otherwise it has got to be a vector bootloader.
-In general, vector bootloaders occupy a multiple of the device's flash memory page size.
-In contrast to this hardware-supported bootloader often have very large sizes, eg, the ATmega328p can have hw-supported bootloaders with 512, 1024, 2048 and 4096 bytes size.
-Its flash page size is 128 bytes, so vector bootloaders can occupy any multiple of that.
-Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
-When installing bootloaders take care to program the right fuses (see *Usage* in [readme](https://github.com/stefanrueger/urboot/blob/main/README.md)).
+In general, modern AVR parts with a universal programming and debug interface would not use (or implement) vector bootloaders.
+Other than that vector bootloaders normally occupy a multiple of the device's flash memory page size.
+In contrast to this, hardware-supported bootloaders often have very large sizes, eg, the ATmega328p can have hw-supported bootloaders with 512, 1024, 2048 and 4096 bytes size.
+Its flash page size is 128 bytes, so vector bootloaders can occupy any multiple of that.<br>Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
+If, however, the bootloader is used for firmware updates on products where the MCU is not accessible otherwise, vector bootloaders can brick in rare cases if interrupted during upload, eg, by Vcc dipping just below the brownout detection whilst the MCU uses slightly more power during flash write.<br>Either way, when installing bootloaders take care to program the right fuses (see *Usage* in [readme](https://github.com/stefanrueger/urboot/blob/main/README.md)).
 There are three types of vector bootloaders that the urboot project offers:
     + `j` versions cost minimal to no extra space in the bootloader and need applications to be patched during upload. `avrdude -c urclock` does that auto-magically.
     + In `v` and `V` versions the bootloader patched the applications itself to various degrees of rigour.
 They generally consume a lot of extra space on the MCU at no run-time benefit; these types are not recommended, and urboot support for these are likely to be withdrawn in future.
+ - **Protection** from overwriting itself and protection of the reset vector in vector bootloaders.
- - **Protection** from overwriting itself.
-All urboot bootloaders are protected from overwriting themselves.
-Although this can in theory be switched off at compile time, the recommendation is to never do that even when using hardware-supported bootloaders that can be protected by lock bits (as the user may have chosen not to program the lock bits).
-As an aside, vector bootloaders have an Achilles' heel in that the reset vector needs to always point to the bootloader.
-The `-c urclock` bootloader does not normally allow the reset vector to be overwritten by applications during upload, and the `-c urclock -t` terminal also protects the reset vector of vector bootloaders.
-Self-modifying programs can overwrite the reset vector, though.
-If user application code manages to do that, the bootloader needs to be re-flashed.
+   All urboot bootloaders are protected from overwriting themselves, and this protection can no longer be switched off at compile time even when using hardware-supported bootloaders that could in theory also be protected by lock bits (as the user may have chosen not to program the lock bits).
+Vector bootloaders have an Achilles' heel in that the reset vector needs to always point to the bootloader.
+It is recommended the bootloader be compiled with `-DPROTECTRESET=1` or, if using `make` to supply `PROTECTRESET=1` on the make command line.
+If there is code space left then `urboot.c` automatically switches on this protection.
+Vector bootloaders with reset vector protection show a captial `P` in their features (hardware bootloaders don't need that).
+If the reset vector is unprotected in the bootloader not all is lost: the `-c urclock` bootloader does not normally allow the reset vector to be overwritten during upload, and the `-c urclock -t` terminal also protects the reset vector of vector bootloaders.
+Self-modifying programs using `pgm_write_page(sram, 0)` can overwrite the reset vector, though, with a bootloader without reset protection.
+If that happened, the bootloader needs to be re-flashed.
  - **Autobaud.** If you have a fixed workflow where you can control the host baud rate, then the extra 16 bytes for autobaud detection may not be worth your while: vector bootloaders have to have a size of a multiple of the memory page size.
 If, by reducing the features of the